Cinema therapy

-Following this, in 2020 a YouTube channel called "Cinema Therapy" emerged and reached 1m subscribers on 11 August 2022.
-The channel produces episodes around 30-40 minutes long where a filmmaker and therapist, Alan Seawright and Jonathan Decker respectively, provide examples of using cinema therapy in practice.

 Definition

 Cinema therapy is defined by Segen's Medical Dictionary as:

 A form of therapy or self-help that uses movies, particularly videos, as therapeutic tools.
 Cinema therapy can be a catalyst for healing and growth for those who are open to learning how movies affect people and to watching certain films with conscious awareness.
 Cinema therapy allows one to use the effect of imagery, plot, music, etc. in films on the psyche for insight, inspiration, emotional release or relief and natural change.
 Used as part of psychotherapy, cinema therapy is an innovative method based on traditional therapeutic principles.

 There are several types of cinema therapy, with varying degrees of entertainment and therapeutic value.
 Popcorn cinema therapy is primarily cinema entertainment, that may result in an emotional release.
-Evocative cinema therapy, helps individuals connect with story lines and the movie characters.
-In the process they "learn about themselves in more profound ways."
-Cathartic cinema therapy helps a person access their emotions, for instance if they are in a depression, and may be used early stage in psychotherapy.
+Evocative cinema therapy helps individuals connect with storylines and the movie characters.
+In the process, they "learn about themselves in more profound ways."
+Cathartic cinema therapy helps a person access their emotions and may be used in the early stage of psychotherapy.

+Evocative Cinema Therapy

+Evocative therapy is one of the approaches that cinema therapy can be split into.
+It is known for its relation to emotional release which can influence the release of neurotransmitters that are associated with rewards, social bonding, and pleasure while viewers watch a film.
+Additionally, endorphins and cortisol can be released depending on the content of the film that is being viewed.
+For example, a comedy movie may be therapeautic for those with depression whereas emotional movies may trigger the release of cortisol.